-Individuals prescribing to be good Christians may tout how they are “serving the Lord”.
+Individuals claiming to be good Christians may tout how they are “serving the Lord”.
 But the basic token of attending a church service is not service.
 Service involves the conscious act of reaching out to your fellow man.
-Webster defines service as work performed by one that serves, a contribution to the welfare of others.
+Webster defines service as “work performed … a contribution to the welfare of others.”

 So church gatherings are not meant to be the end in themselves; they are meant to be the beginning.
 The church is an organization that should exist for the benefit of non-members.

-Indeed there are many Christians with sincere and deeply-held beliefs.
-On the other hand, a lot of people who attempt to come across as Christians may simply know all the right words and appear to make the right moves, but what they don’t have is sincerity and authenticity.
+Indeed I do not discount that there are many Christians with sincere and deeply-held beliefs.
+But I am speaking here more of those who attempt to come across as Christians may simply know all the right words and appear to make the right moves, but what they lack is sincerity and authenticity.
 In reality, their day-to-day actions don’t really do much to confirm their beliefs.
 A true Christian is easy to spot.
 They are the ones actually doing things Jesus spoke of — rather than just talking about it.

 Wolfgang Simson, in his challenging book Houses That Changed The World, writes: “Jesus expects [Christians] to live a living faith, to live the truth He preached, or even we preach.
 And when Jesus was asked to explain more clearly what He meant, He said: “I was hungry and you gave me something to eat, I was thirsty, and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
 (Mt.25:35,36)